ps-mr/LinqOnSteroids/website/website.md

 We provide the raw data collected, together with the script used to produce the tables included in the paper, based on R and runnable on Unix systems such as Mac OS X and probably Linux.
 [Here](tarballs/evaluation-v0.2.tar.gz) they are.

+For those interested only in the resulting graphs, [here](EvalRed-paper.pdf) are the results shown in the paper, while [here](EvalRed-new.pdf) are the new ones.